leventkaracan/MiT-MFIF/README.md

 ## Results

-We provide results under Results folder for three datasets (Lytro, MFFW, MFI-WHU).
+We have included the results for three datasets (Lytro, MFFW, MFI-WHU) in the "results" folder.

 ## Contact